West End Girls: Commercial performance

 "West End Girls" was first released in April 1984 through writer and producer Bobby Orlando's label.
 The song was a club hit in the United States, and in some European countries, such as Belgium, where it debuted at number 24 on the VRT Top 30 chart on 28 July 1984, peaking at 17 four weeks later.
 In Canada, "West End Girls" first entered the RPM singles chart in April 1985, reaching a peak position of 81 in June 1985.

 Having signed with EMI, the group released their first major label single "Opportunities (Let's Make Lots of Money)" in mid-1985, but it failed to attract attention.
 The Pet Shop Boys then decided to re-record "West End Girls", and issue this new version as a single.
 Producer Stephen Hague helmed the new, re-recorded version of "West End Girls".

 The re-recorded version of "West End Girls" was released in the United Kingdom in October 1985, debuting on the UK Singles Chart at number 80, and within eight weeks of its release it had reached the top of the chart.
-It maintained the number one position for two weeks and received a gold certification by the British Phonographic Industry (BPI) in January 1986.
-Across Europe, "West End Girls" also topped the singles chart in Norway, as well as peaking in the top three in Belgium, Germany, Ireland, the Netherlands, Sweden, and Switzerland.
+It maintained the number one position for two weeks and received a platinum certification by the British Phonographic Industry (BPI) in May 2023.
+Across Europe, "West End Girls" also topped the singles chart in Norway, as well as peaking in the top ten in Australia, Belgium, West Germany, Ireland, the Netherlands, Sweden, and Switzerland.